 Sometimes the problem’s not physical loneliness.
 Everyone’s probably familiar with the saying that you can feel lonely in a crowded room.
 That can happen with chronic illness.
 People can feel alone in the world with their problems.
 Totally alone.
 They can feel as though everyone else is happy and enjoying life.
 But who knows how other people are really feeling?
 They might be suffering too, and just hiding it well.

 If you are feeling depressed because of loneliness and isolation, don’t dismiss your feelings.
-Talk to someone about it.
-Get some help from your doctor.
+Please talk to your doctor, counsellor or close friend about it.

 You Are Not Alone